yaoyuhan/pyraf-dbsp/docs/quickstart.md

 ####  Caltech astro network users

-For users on the Caltech astro network, log in to any machine [ENVIRONMENT TO BE SORTED OUT ???????????] and execute:
+For users on the Caltech astro network, log in to any machine and execute:

+	cd /path/where/the/data/are
 	cp -r /home/ia/DBSP_pipeline/uparm .
-	mkiraf (important: say no when asked if you want to restart uparm)
+	mkiraf (say 'N' when asked when you want to restart uparm, and 'xgterm' when asked what terminal type) /usr/local/EPD/epd-7.2.2/bin/ipython

-	/usr/local/EPD/epd-7.2.2/bin/ipython
 	%run /home/ia/DBSP_pipeline/dbsp_new.py